olincollege/biplup-roguelike/README.md

 A recreation of the offline dinosaur game made for the GBA, with a pokemon twist.

+## Looking To Just Run The Game?

+The GBA ROM is available in Releases.
+You can download it from there and install an emulator to play it.
+Recommended emulator is [mGBA](https://mgba.io/downloads.html).

+## How to Develop / Compile from Source

 ## What's Included

 Libraries and tools can be accessed using the [`dependency`][meson-dependency]